Horst Dassler: Career at Adidas

-In 1960 Dassler joined Adidas, his father's firm, and founded an Adidas affiliate in Alsace that later became the dominant sporting goods manufacturer in France.
+In 1960, Dassler joined Adidas, his father's firm, and founded an Adidas affiliate in Alsace that later became the dominant sporting goods manufacturer in France.
 Among Dassler's achievements was the founding of the Arena line of swimwear in 1973.
 Dassler had been impressed by the performance of Mark Spitz at the 1972 Munich Olympics.
 Having developed an ultra-light fabric, Dassler persuaded Australian swimmer Shane Gould to enter a sponsorship agreement to promote the Shane Gould Female Swimsuit Collection.
-Dassler continued to sign athletes to sponsorship deals and by the 1976 Montreal Olympics the "Arena Elite Team" included Mark Spitz, Novella Calligaris, Steve Furniss, David Wilkie, Shirley Babashoff, Gary Hall Sr., Klaus Dibiasi, Ulrika Knape and Maxine “Miki” King.
+Dassler continued to sign athletes to sponsorship deals and by the 1976 Montreal Olympics the "Arena Elite Team" included Mark Spitz, Novella Calligaris, Steve Furniss, David Wilkie, Shirley Babashoff, Gary Hall Sr., Klaus Dibiasi, Ulrika Knape, and Micki King.
 Beyond signing individual athletes, Dassler led Adidas's pioneering drive to sign national sports federations and Olympic committees to exclusive shoe and apparel contracts.
 Although Adidas lost a considerable share of this business after Dassler's death, even five years later Adidas had ties with about 100 companies.

-After the death of his father in 1978, Dassler's mother Käthe Dassler became chairman of the company and Dassler returned to Germany to take his place in the top management of the firm.
+After the death of his father in 1978, Dassler's mother Käthe became chairman of the company and Dassler returned to Germany to take his place in the top management of the firm.
 When his mother died in 1984, Dassler assumed the office of chairman, a position he retained until his death.

-On assuming control, Dassler was immediately faced with the challenge of increasing competition for sports shoeware: Nike, Inc. was eroding Adidas's market share in the United States and Japan, and Puma SE, a company founded by Dassler's uncle after a dispute with his father, had increased its sales of athletic footwear by 35% the previous year.
+On assuming control, Dassler was immediately faced with the challenge of increasing competition for sports shoeware: Nike was eroding Adidas's market share in the United States and Japan, and Puma, a company founded by Dassler's uncle after a dispute with his father, had increased its sales of athletic footwear by 35% the previous year.
 Dassler responded to the challenge by installing a professional management team at company headquarters to replace family members.
 In the United States, where Adidas's sales had slipped to one third of Nike's, Dassler attempted to diversify distribution channels and respond to a shift in consumer demand from athletic to casual footwear, a shift that Adidas had failed to satisfy.